glynnbird/cloudantimport/README.md

 When populating Cloudant databases, often the source of the data is initially some JSON documents in a file.

-*cloudantimport* is designed to assist with importing such data into CouchDB efficiently.
-Simply pipe a file full of JSON documents into *cloudantimport*, telling it the URL and database to send the data to and *cloudantimport* will batch the documents into batches and employ CouchDB's bulk import API.
+*cloudantimport* is designed to assist with importing such data into Cloudant efficiently.
+Simply pipe a file full of JSON documents into *cloudantimport*, telling it the database to send the data to and it will group the documents into batches and employ Cloudant's bulk import API.

 ## Installation